JFtechOfficial/ultimate-ambilight-setup/README.md

 The fan script requires you to do nothing, it's automated.

+Use the Google Assistant on your smartphone/tablet/Google home to tell Hyperion what to do.

 ## 📚 Resources
 Here is my step-by-step video guide about how to build the ultimate Ambilight setup: *TO-DO*